 Select a bench, load the desired weight plates, and have your client lay on the bench face-up for their starting position.
 Ensure their hips and head are both on the bench.
 The bar should be racked overhead where it can be reached.
 Feet should be firmly planted on the floor at the bottom of the bench about hip-width apart or slightly wider.

 DO NOT extend the leg or plant feet on the toes.
 Leg extension overextends the hips and placing the feet underneath or on the toes arches the back off the bench.
 These common errors will disrupt the movement pattern and prevent full force production.

 To properly breathe and engage the core, also known as bracing, during the bench press, the hips play an important role.
 Instruct your client to squeeze their glutes to support and steady the hips and lumbar spine and assist in engaging the core for bracing.
 This will prevent another set of common errors: arching the back or lifting the hips off the bench during the press.
 Similar to the feet, these errors will prevent full force production and even limit the recruitment of the pectoralis major and minor during the lift.

+Grip width can affect the performance of the bench press and muscle worked.
 Wide grip on the bar is ideal to focus on the chest, triceps, and deltoids, with the main focus being the pectoralis muscles.
-A close grip will focus on the chest and deltoids but place greater focus on the triceps during the press.
+A close grip bench press will focus on the chest and deltoids but place greater focus on the triceps during the press.
 We will focus on the wide grip here.